Timoleague Friary: As ruins

 In 1920, in response to the murder of three police officers by Irish nationalists, British soldiers desecrated the friary's burial ground.
 Burial vaults were opened, and the flags that had been draped over the coffins within were torn and cast aside.
 Coffins were opened, and in some cases, human remains were left visible.

-The friary ahs been listed as a discovery point on the Wild Atlantic Way since it was established in 2014.
+The friary has been listed as a discovery point on the Wild Atlantic Way since it was established in 2014.
 Irish-language writer Máire Ní Shíthe was interred in the friary in an unmarked grave in 1955.
 In 2016 the location of her burial was identified, and a commemorative stone placed above it.

 Architecture

 The friary is the largest medieval ruin in West Cork.
 The use of locally available freestone was typical in the construction of Franciscan friaries of the period, and Timoleague Friary is no exception, having been made from locally sourced slate, quarried in nearby Borleigh.
 Built in the Early English Gothic architectural style, the architectural details are quite plain.
 Despite the extensive standing remains, the friary was once much larger than it is today.
-Records show that in the late 1500s the friary had a mill attached to the main structure, and that the monastery stood on a 4.5 acre site — four times larger than what is left of the friary grounds today.
+Records show that in the late 1500s the friary had a mill attached to the main structure, and that the monastery stood on a 4.5-acre site – four times larger than what is left of the friary grounds today.
+The floor of the friary is considerably higher today than it would have been when the structure was in use, a result of the burials that have occurred since the structure was ruined.

 At the entrance to the nave, now used as the main entrance to the friary, a fleur-de-lis is engraved on the left jamb.
 The doorway features simple mouldings, features of the Perpendicular Gothic period.
 The original monks were likely French-speaking, and would have used the fleur-de-lis as an aid to describing the Holy Trinity.
 A small recess above the door was used to hold either a sculpture or other religious imagery.
 The nave was considerably smaller when the friary was first constructed; it features an arcade of six arches, only three of which are original.

 A leprosarium was located in Spittal, a nearby townland, and as a result, the south window of the transept was known as the "Leper's Hole" or "Lepers' Window" — a gap through which sufferers of leprosy could see and hear the service, and partake in the Blessed Sacrament.
 The window is narrower on the outside than it is on the inside, and the Eucharist was likely passed out by the monks on a spoon so as to avoid contact with a disease which was considered highly contagious at the time.